Christoph Simon

-Christoph Simon (born 1972, Emmental, Switzerland) is a Swiss writer.
-After travelling in the Middle East, Poland, South America, London and New York, he settled in Berne.
+Christoph Simon (born 1972) is a Swiss writer.

+After travelling in the Middle East, Poland, South America, London and New York, he settled in Bern.
 His first novel, Franz, or Why Antelopes Run in Herds (2001) has sold over 10,000 copies, while Planet Obrist (2005) was nominated for the Ingeborg Bachmann Prize.
 Zbinden’s Progress is his fourth novel and was translated into English and published by And Other Stories in 2012.

 Life

-Christoph Simon attended high school in Thun and the Jazz School in Bern.
+Christoph Simon was born in 1972 in Emmental, Switzerland.
+He attended high school in Thun and the Jazz School in Bern.
 Later he traveled to Israel, Jordan, Egypt, Poland, South America, London and New York.
 He broke off his studies in Basel in 1997 and began to write, while doing various temporary jobs (post office, bank).
 He now lives as a freelance writer in Bern.